andreyorst/plug.kak/README.md

 ### Deferring plugin configuration
 Sometimes it is unnecessary to configure plugin if it isn't loaded.
-Since Kakoune added support for module system with `provide-module` and `require-module` followed by `ModuleLoad` hook it is possible to defer configuration until certain module is loaded.
+Since Kakoune added support for module system with `provide-module` and `require-module` followed by `ModuleLoaded` hook it is possible to defer configuration until certain module is loaded.
 For example, let's look on `fzf.kak` configuration deferred until `fzf` module is required: